NICKEL FREE JEWELRY YOUR SKIN WILL LOVE

-Our jewelry is backed by a two-year limited warranty against all defects, including anything in our metal that may bother your skin.
+Our jewelry is backed by a one-year limited warranty against all defects, including anything in our metal that may bother your skin.
 So go ahead, give our nickel free designs a try.

 Despite the fact that nickel allergies affect an estimated 17% of women, there is no “cure”.
 Limiting exposure to items that aren’t nickel free is the only way to manage a nickel allergy (1).